Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Introduction

-Our main contribution in this paper is that we give an explicit method for computing parallel transport for landmark shapes in at least three dimensions, and this is the first time that such a construction has been possible. \citet{Le03} discussed parallel transport in quotient spaces in general, and in particular her Theorem 1 gives three mathematical conditions which need to be satisfied for parallel transport in shape space.
-For landmarks shapes in $m=2$ dimensions explicit expressions are available which satisfy the conditions, and were utilized by \citet{KDL} for fitting smoothing splines. \citet{Le03}'s three conditions involve the unknown parallel transport vector $V(s)$ and some unknown skew-symmetric matrices $A(s)$ but no quantitative method of how to find such matrices and construct parallel transport in the general case.
+In Section \ref{Sec2} we first provide an introduction to the basic geometrical ideas and then generalize \citet{JK}'s method to Riemannian manifolds.
+In Section \ref{Sec3} we investigate how to use the result in \cite{Le03} to analyse three or more dimensional shape data from a more practical point of view.
+An important contribution in this paper is that we give an explicit method for computing parallel transport for landmark shapes in at least three dimensions. \citet{Le03} discussed parallel transport in quotient spaces in general, and in particular her Theorem 1 gives three mathematical conditions which need to be satisfied for parallel transport in shape space.
+For landmarks shapes in $m=2$ dimensions explicit expressions are available which satisfy the conditions, and were utilized by \citet{KDL} for fitting smoothing splines. {In contrast,} \citet{Le03}'s three conditions involve the unknown parallel transport vector $V(s)$ and some unknown skew-symmetric matrices $A(s)$ but no quantitative method for how to find such matrices and construct parallel transport in the general case.
 Although there was some discussion in special cases, no general method was given to construct a solution.
+In our paper we give Proposition \ref{Prop2}, with a proof, which enables us to find the $A(s)$ and compute the parallel transport $V(s)$ by numerically solving a system of homogeneous first-order ordinary differential equations (ODEs), some of whose coefficients are implicitly defined functions.
+So, for the first time, we are now able to compute the parallel transport for 3D landmark shapes.